LLM, AI/ML, Apache Kafka, Stream Processing, Real-time Applications

 Several challenges arise when integrating LLMs with streaming platforms.

 Cost Management: LLM API calls can be expensive at scale.
 Track token usage carefully and consider strategies like prompt optimization to reduce tokens, caching common responses, and filtering events before LLM processing.
-Some organizations run smaller, self-hosted models for simpler tasks while reserving powerful cloud APIs for complex cases.
+Some organizations run smaller, self-hosted models (Llama 3.3, Mistral, Qwen) for simpler tasks while reserving powerful cloud APIs (GPT-4, Claude 3.5) for complex cases.
+For cost visibility across streaming infrastructure, see Streaming Total Cost of Ownership.

-Schema Evolution: LLM outputs are often unstructured text.
+Schema Evolution: While 2025 LLMs support structured outputs via JSON Schema, managing schema evolution across streaming pipelines remains critical.
 Define clear schemas for structured data extraction from LLM responses.
 Schema registries help manage these data contracts as they evolve, ensuring data consistency across streaming pipelines.
+For schema management patterns, see Schema Registry and Schema Management and Schema Evolution Best Practices.

 Prompt Engineering: The quality of LLM responses depends heavily on prompt design.
 Maintain prompt templates in version control, test changes systematically, and monitor output quality in production.
-Include examples in prompts to guide the model toward desired formats.
+Include examples in prompts (few-shot learning) to guide the model toward desired formats.
+Modern LLMs support system prompts, user/assistant message structure, and function definitions, leverage these features to improve consistency.

 Real-World Use Cases